bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-09-markdown-renderer-component-that-can-render-other-react-components/index.md

 <Video hash="dnzE9ip5U04" />
 ```

-Sizing properties will be pretty much the same almost all times and then can be optional.
-This is the same for all attributes.
+Sizing properties will be pretty much the same almost all times for this site use case and then can be optional.
+This is the same for all other attributes.

 ## How to do such awesome thing?